 SHRM-CPs and SHRM-SCPs participate in various types of professional development activities to keep their knowledge and skills current and relevant.
 To maintain the credential, SHRM-certified professionals must earn at least 60 professional development credits every three years—so the learning never stops.

-The BoCK also serves as the blueprint for the SHRM Learning System, curriculum guidebook for HR degree programs and, ultimately, the taxonomy for all of SHRM's work.
-Click on the link to learn more about the
+The BASK also serves as the blueprint for the SHRM Learning System, curriculum guidebook for HR degree programs, and ultimately, the taxonomy for all of SHRM's work.
+Click on the link to learn more about the SHRM BASK.